Guneetconvent2002/pymc3/GOVERNANCE.md

 encouraged to do so if they foresee they won't be able to attend their responsibilities for an extended interval of time.

-If a Council member becomes inactive in the project for a period of one year, they will be considered for removal from the Council.
+If a Council member becomes inactive in the project for a period of six months, they will be considered for removal from the Council.
 Before removal, inactive Member will be approached by the BDFL to see if they plan on returning to active participation.
 If not they will be removed immediately upon a Council vote.
-If they plan on returning to active participation soon, they will be given a grace period of half year.
+If they plan on returning to active participation soon, they will be given a grace period of six months.
 If they don’t return to active participation within that time period they will be removed by vote of the Council without further grace period.
 All former Council members can be considered for membership again at any time in the future, like any other Core Contributor.